Discover the 2 Types of Rattlesnakes in Wisconsin

 Eastern Massasauga Rattlesnake Identification

 The smaller of Wisconsin’s two rattlesnake species, eastern massasauga rattlesnakes grow between 20-32 inches long.
 They have heavy bodies, keeled scales, and broad heads.
 Their bodies are usually light brown, tan, or gray, with brown blotches or “saddles” running along their backs and sides.
-There are 5-7 dark rings at the end of the snake’s tail, just before its grayish-yellow rattle.
+There are five to seven dark rings at the end of the snake’s tail, just before its grayish-yellow rattle.
 There are three dark stripes and one white stripe on either side of the snake’s face.

-Although they are venomous, eastern massasaugas are extremely secretive and shy, and do their best to avoid people whenever possible.
+Although they are venomous, eastern massasaugas are extremely secretive and shy and do their best to avoid people whenever possible.
 Furthermore, these snakes are extremely rare in Wisconsin, so you don’t need to worry about them.
 As long as you keep an eye out when you venture into the outdoors and give wildlife appropriate respect, you have no need to fear rattlesnakes in Wisconsin.

 Sometimes called “swamp rattlers” because they prefer moist and wet areas along streams and rivers.